 3. North Shore Scenic Drive

-You’ll find many top state parks along the route, including Grand Portage State Park, Split Rock, Tettegouche, and Lighthouse.
+You’ll find many top state parks along the route, including Grand Portage State Park, Superior National Forest, Tettegouche State Park, and Split Rock Lighthouse.

 Lined with rocky cliffs, beautiful views, and waterfalls, the drive lives up to its name.